Spatial causal inference in the presence of unmeasured confounding and interference: Bayesian inference of local and interference effects with spatial dependencies and unmeasured spatial confounding

 Next, we specify prior distributions for the parameters of the joint precision matrix in \cref{eq:UZ_normal}.
 We specify flat priors for $\phi_Z, \rho$ on the $(-1, 1)$ interval.
 We assume that $\phi_U > 0$, and specify $\phi_U \sim \text{Beta}(6, 6)$ to encourage values that imply some spatial dependence ($\phi_U$ away from 0) while avoiding degenerate distributions ($\phi_U$ away from 1).
-We also require that $\phi_U < \phi_Z$ since the exposure should vary within levels of the confounder, in line with conclusions from \cite{Paciorek2010} and \cite{schnell2020mitigating}.
+We also require that $\phi_Z < \phi_U$ since the exposure should vary within levels of the confounder, in line with conclusions from \cite{Paciorek2010}, \cite{schnell2020mitigating} and \cite{dupont2022spatial}.

-Lastly, we decide on prior distributions for $\tau_U, \tau_Z$.
-The priors for these parameters can have a large effect on the model performance, and their choice should be done with careful considerations, as we describe here.
-Consider for simplicity that the degree of all nodes is constant, and $D = dI_n$ for some $d > 0$ and $I_n$ being the $n \times n$ identity matrix.
+Lastly, we design prior distributions for $\tau_U, \tau_Z$.
+The priors for these parameters can have a large effect on model performance, and their choice requires careful consideration.
+For simplicity we discuss in detail the situation where all nodes have the same number of neighbors, and $D = dI_n$ for some $d > 0$ and $I_n$ being the $n \times n$ identity matrix.
 We can show that $\Var(U_i) \geq (d \tau_U^2)^{-1}$, where equality holds for $\rho = 0$.
-Since $U_i$ is a priori centered at 0, if the marginal variance of $U_i$ is small for all $i$, the vector of $\bm U$ is almost indistinguishable from the vector of all zeros, and essentially drops out from the outcome model.
-Reversely, if the marginal variance of $U_i$ is big a priori, then this prior distribution would imply a strong importance of $U$ in the outcome model (considering $\beta_U = 1$).
-Therefore, our choice for the prior distribution of the hyperparameter $\tau_U$ should be informed by its implied confounding strength.
+Since $U_i$ is a priori centered at 0, if the marginal variance of $U_i$ is small for all $i$, the vector of $\bm U$ is almost indistinguishable from the vector of all zeros, and essentially drops out from the outcome model (even though we set $\beta_U = 1$).
+Conversely, if the marginal variance of $U_i$ is big a priori, then this prior distribution would imply a strong importance of $U$ in the outcome model (considering $\beta_U = 1$).
+Therefore, our choice for the prior distribution of the hyperparameter $\tau_U$ should be informed by the implied prior distribution on the unmeasured covariate's confounding strength.
 We specify a prior distribution for $\tau_U$ which avoids the pathological situation that $U$ has an unrealistically high predictive accuracy for the outcome.
-Specifically, we specify that $1 / \tau_U$ has a truncated normal distribution with mean 0, truncated below at 0, and variance equal to $d \sigma^2_{\text{prior}} / 2$.
-The implied prior on $(d \tau_U^2)^{-1}$ leads to marginal variances for $\bm U$ which resemble the magnitude of the prior $N(0, \sigma^2_{\text{prior}})$ distribution on $\bm \beta_C$, and would therefore imply a similar strength of allowed confounding for the measured and unmeasured confounders.
+Specifically, we specify that $1 / \tau_U$ has a truncated mean-zero normal distribution with variance $d \sigma^2_{\text{prior}} / 2$, and truncated below at 0.
+The induced prior on $(d \tau_U^2)^{-1}$ ensures that the unmeasured variable's strength in the outcome model resembles, a priori, the measured covariates' strength in the outcome model specified by the $N(0, \sigma^2_{\text{prior}})$ prior distribution on their coefficients.